Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

-We use 3 datasets in our evaluations: PubLayNet from \cite{DBLP:conf/icdar/ZhongTJ19}, the web synthetic set as described in section \ref{sec:synthetic-data}, and a human annoatated set with real-world images. \begin{itemize} \item PubLayNet contains a large amount of document images with ground truth annotations: 340K in the training set and 12K in the development/validation set.
-The testing set ground truth has not been released at the time of this writing, so here we use the development set for testing.
+PubLayNet~\cite{DBLP:conf/icdar/ZhongTJ19} contains a large amount of document images with ground truth annotations: 340K in the training set and 12K in the development/validation (dev) set.
+The testing set ground truth has not been released at the time of this writing, so we use the dev set for evaluation.

-\item For web synthetic, we scrape 100K Wikipedia \cite{wiki} pages in English for image based model training and testing at a 90/10 split.
-For GCN models, 10K pages are enough.
-An additional 10K pages in Chinese, Japanese and Korean are scraped to train the omni-script GCN models.